UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 // $result --> array(1, 2)
 ```

-Closures are used in a number of places in Lithium.
+Closures are used in a number of places in li3.
 One places is to create data validation rules on the fly:

 ```
 Validator::add('validRole', function($value, $format, $options) {